Skip to content

 • You screwed up your VM configuration and want to start fresh

-The steps to create a new instance(s) are:
+Follow these steps to create and configure a new instance:

-1. For Instance Name, enter a name that's descriptive to you and starts with your name.
-For example, derek-dev or simply derek.
+4. For Name, enter a name that's descriptive to you and starts with your name.
+For example, derek-01.

-6. Click Advanced, enable Configure Boot Disk, change Boot Type to Volume, and enter 60 GB unless you know you will need something larger.
+6. For Choose a root disk size, select Custom and enter 50 (GB) unless you know you will need something larger.
 Normally you won't because most data is stored on /ofo-share which is not part of this 60 GB.
+[This selection actually does not affect the instance creation, which uses the image's disk size.]

 Basic instance access and management